cssanimation/cssanimation.github.io/_posts/2019-05-19-scroll-animations.md

 It's time to add some animation to our page when a visitor scrolls.
 For this tutorial I've set up a demo page all about pizza.
 We'll use this to learn how to have animations triggered by scrolling, and investigate ways we can do so efficiently.

-In this tutorial we'll learn how to make use of the `requestAnimationFrame` method and detect when elements are within the viewport of the browser.
+In this tutorial we'll learn how to make use of the `requestAnimationFrame` as well as `Intersection Observer` methods to detect when elements are within the viewport of the browser.
 We'll introduce a new `will-change` property and use that to make sure our animations are smooth, and we'll put these together with some transitions to create animations that are triggered on scroll.

+_Note_: The video doesn't include the `Intersection Observer` approach but you'll find it in the code below.

 <div class="videoWrapper">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/-ths7kNIFnw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>